platformio/platformio-docs/projectconf.rst

 key / value pairs within the sections.
 Lines beginning with ``;`` are ignored and may be used to provide comments.

-Multi-values option could be specified in 2 ways:
+Multiple values option can be specified in 2 ways:

 1. Split values with ", " (comma + space)
 2. Use multi-line format, where each new line should start with 2 spaces